easydiffusion/easydiffusion/CONTRIBUTING.md

 10) Congrats, now any changes you make in your repo `ui` folder are linked to this running archive of the app and can be previewed in the browser.

 Check the `ui/frontend/build/README.md` for instructions on running and building the React code.

+## Development environment for Installer changes
+Build the Windows installer using Windows, and the Linux installer using Linux.
+Don't mix the two, and don't use WSL.

+1. Install Miniconda 3 or Anaconda.
+2. Install `conda install -c conda-forge -y conda-pack`
+3. Open the Anaconda Prompt.
+Do not use WSL if you're building for Windows.
+4. Run `build.bat` or `./build.sh` depending on whether you're in Windows or Linux.
+5. Compress the `stable-diffusion-ui` folder created inside the `dist` folder.
+Make a `zip` for Windows, and `tar.xz` for Linux (smaller files, and Linux users already have tar).
+6. Make a new GitHub release and upload the Windows and Linux installer builds.